teamniteo/handbook/3_Development/devenvs.md

 0.19.1
 ```

-After changing any dependency version, run `make lock` to make sure all pins are set.
+After changing any dependency version (for example, running `poetry update pyjokes`), run `make lock` to make sure all pins are set.

 ## Shell convenience - direnv